UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

         Remember, you don't type in the :console:`$`, that just to show you where the command prompt is.

-        :console:`$ pwd` stands for print working directory.
+        :console:`pwd` stands for print working directory.
 This will display something like

         .. figure:: unix_get_location.png
            :width: 800